-David Coleman, who was released from prison a year ago after serving more than 30 years, found the process of writing and confinement and created a string recording his story to be thera-
+David Coleman, who was released from prison a year ago after serving more than 30 years, found the process of writing and recording his story to be therapeutic.

 "Each time you tell it, you realize you're still going through a lot of what you're talking about, still grappling with the emotions and the trauma of it all," he said.